thePoland001/thePoland001.github.io/index.md

 - Basic chess engine used to determine the best move on a chess board with a depth of 3
 - More project information can be found here: https://github.com/thePoland001/ChessEngine

+Analysis of Sensor Data - Charger Robotics & Biomechanics Lab
+- Verifying the effectiveness of a sensor fusion algorithm that combines inertial motion capture with optical motion capture systems
+- More information about the project can be found here: https://github.com/thePoland001/SensorDataAnalysis